WillChamness/Dnsmasq-PXE/README.md

 ```
 RPCMOUNTDOPTS="--port 40000"
 ```
-The port is arbitrary, but you should use a port that is unused.
+The port is arbitrary, but you should use one that is unused.
 <br></br>
 Edit `/etc/exports`.
 Use the `exports` file in Github as a template.
 Export the shares with this command:
 ```